sophiedodsworth/read-me-generator/README.md

   ## Installation

-  undefined
+  Unsure

   ## Tests

-  npm test
+  None

   ## Usage

-  Create a branch and submit a pull request
+  Nothing

   ## Contributing

+  Contributors to this project:
-  This project involved the following contributors: Just me
+  Just me

   ## Questions

   If you have any questions please feel free to reach out to me directly at sophiedodsworth@hotmail.com.
-If you'd like to check out more of my work, you can do so here https://github.com/sophiedodsworth/
+If you'd like to check out more of my work, you can do so here https://github.com/sophiedodsworth/.